 - Proper manners are important to minimise risk

-- Screens between students facing each other provide a further level of safety
+- Screens between older students provide a further level of safety

 - Each student has their own named water bottle